Adrian Carton de Wiart: 1916–1918

-Carton de Wiart was promoted to temporary major in March 1916.
-He subsequently attained the rank of temporary lieutenant colonel on 18 July, was brevetted to major on 1 January 1917 and was promoted to temporary brigadier general on 12 January 1917.
+Carton de Wiart was promoted to temporary major in March 1916, and to the rank of temporary lieutenant colonel on 18 July, was brevetted to major on 1 January 1917 and was promoted to temporary brigadier general on 12 January 1917.
 He was appointed an Officer of the Order of the Crown of Belgium in April 1917.
 On 3 June 1917, Carton de Wiart was brevetted to lieutenant-colonel.
 On 18 July, he was promoted to the substantive rank of major in the Dragoon Guards.
 He was awarded the Belgian Croix de Guerre in March 1918, and was appointed a Companion of the Order of St Michael and St George in the King's Birthday Honours List in June.

-Three days before the end of the war, on 8 November, Carton de Wiart was given command of a brigade with the rank of temporary brigadier general.
-A S Bullock gives a vivid first-hand description of his arrival: 'Cold shivers went down the back of everyone in the brigade, for he had an unsurpassed record as a fire eater, missing no chance of throwing the men under his command into whatever fighting happened to be going.'
+On 8 November, just three days before the end of the war, Carton de Wiart was given command of a brigade with the rank of temporary brigadier general.
+A.S.
+Bullock gives a vivid first-hand description of his arrival: 'Cold shivers went down the back of everyone in the brigade, for he had an unsurpassed record as a fire eater, missing no chance of throwing the men under his command into whatever fighting happened to be going.'
 Bullock recalls how the battalion looked 'very much the worse for wear' when they paraded for the brigadier general's inspection.
 He arrived 'on a lively cob with his cap tilted at a rakish angle, and a shade over the place where one of his eyes had been'.
 He was also missing two limbs and had eleven wound stripes.
 Bullock, the first man in line for the inspection, notes that Carton de Wiart, despite having only one eye, ordered him to get his bootlace changed.

-Post First World War era and the Polish mission
+Post-First World War era and the Polish mission

 At the end of the war Carton de Wiart was sent to Poland as second in command of the British-Poland Military Mission under General Louis Botha.
 Carton de Wiart was appointed a Companion of the Order of the Bath in the 1919 King's Birthday Honours List.
 After a brief period, he replaced General Botha in the mission to Poland.